studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### How can I enroll for a course?

-In order to enroll for a course, you must apply to the International Office or International Coordinator at your home university specifying which partner university you would like to study with.
-The home university must nominate you first at the partner university hosting the course.
+In order to enroll for a course, you must send an application to the StudyATHome team.
+The application will be approved by the International Office of the home university and forwarded to the International Office of the host university, by e-mail.

 You can enroll for a course by clicking the ```Enroll Now``` button on the details page of the course.
-Then you will get to the [enrollment page](/courses/enroll/) with further information.
+Then you will get to the [enrollment page](/courses/enroll/).
+At the enrollment page you will have to

+1. Select the course
+2. Select the home university (your university)
+3. Consent to processing of personal data
+4. Click on ```Write E-Mail```

 ### The course starts before my semester start.
 Can I enroll nevertheless?